Saurabh722/demyst-assignment/README.md

 # Usage

-for demo we can use below credentials:-
+## For demo we can use below credentials:-

-username: user
+- username: user
-password: password
+- password: password

 # TODO

-Validation
+- Validation
-Warning messages
+- Warning messages
-Unit tests
+- Unit tests
-Locale
+- Locale